l3wi/HUB/quick-start/simple-install.md

-## Quick Start - Installation
+## Simple Hub Installation

+This guide is an installation guide for the IOTA Hub.
+This will get the Hub running **without** the additional signing server.

-Installation was tested using Ubuntu 18.04 LTS **Server** running on Oracle VirtualBox.
+> Installation was tested using Ubuntu 18.04 LTS **Server** running on Oracle VirtualBox.

-Note:  There are known errors attempting to install this on Ubuntu 18.04 LTS **Desktop**
+---

 ### Step 1: Installing Dependancies